tanupoo/fiapy/README.md

 [IEEE1888](http://standards.ieee.org/findstds/standard/1888-2014.html) is a set of protocol to exchange amount of time series data between two nodes.

 This is an IEEE1888 implementation written in python.
-IEEE1888.3 security is almost implemented. checking the peer's subjectAltName has not been done yet.
+A part of IEEE1888.3 security is supported.
 WRITE and FETCH protocols for both client and server are supported.
 TRAP protocol is under developing.
 REGISTER and LOOKUP are not supported.